-Students may drop from a maximum of two graduate nursing courses.
+Students may withdraw from a maximum of two graduate nursing courses.
 The student will be administratively dismissed if further withdraws are sought.

-After a student has been admitted to the NP track, continuous progress toward completion of the degree is expected as per the curriculum plan.
+After a student has been admitted to the NP track or DNP program, continuous progress toward completion of the degree is expected as per the curriculum plan.
 Any deviation from this plan must be approved by the Graduate Advisor or Associate Dean of Graduate Programs.
-If the student withdrawals from a NP track course, the student must apply for reinstatement.
+If the student withdrawals from a NP or DNP track course, the student must apply for reinstatement.
 Reinstatement is not an automatic process and the student's request may be denied.
 Refer to Reinstatement policy and procedure.

 Changing Program Tracks

 When students are admitted into the graduate nursing program, they are placed in the track that was indicated on the Admission Application.
 Students who wish to change their declared track should talk with the Graduate Advisor.
-The student must complete the Change of Track form.
-The Graduate Advisor will evaluate the student's transcript to determine needed courses for the new track.
+The student must complete the Change of Track form and return to the Graduate Advisor no later than the last Friday in October.
+The student will also be required to submit an admission application for that particular track and follow the interview procedures of that program.
 The request for change to another track may be granted on a space available basis.
 The Nurse Practitioner tracks do not accept transfers from other graduate tracks.
-Students wishing to transfer to the Nurse Practitioner tracks must complete the application process for the specific tracks.
 Transfer applicants will be reviewed with all other applications for the program.